Mercury: Cleaning Up Spills

 Everything used during the cleanup procedure should be managed as mercury contaminated unless you are positive it has not come into contact with mercury.

-• Do not allow people whose shoes have contacted mercury to take their shoes beyond the spill area.
+• Preventing anyone whose shoes have contacted mercury from taking their shoes beyond the spill area.

-• Do not put mercury or mercury-containing items in a burn barrel.
+• Preventing mercury or mercury-containing items from being put in the trash or in a burn barrel.

 Do not use a broom or vacuum to clean up mercury!